-Applications are invited to undertake a 3 year PhD programme in partnership with industry to address key challenges in manufacturing engineering.
+Applications are invited to undertake 3 years PhD programme in partnership with industry to address key challenges in manufacturing engineering.
 The successful candidate will be based at the Rolls-Royce University Technology Centre (UTC) in Manufacturing and On-Wing Technology at The University of Nottingham.

-We are seeking applicants for an anticipated October 2021 start, or earlier (depending on the candidate availability, on a project with Rolls-Royce plc.
+We are seeking applicants for a project with Rolls-Royce plc.
 The Rolls-Royce funded Studentship is the result of the expanding its on-platform repair activities sponsored at the Rolls-Royce UTC dealing with investigations on development of the bespoke high-tech laser beam processing methods for surface treatment and repair of aeroengine components.